 1961 to 1968 - From Obscurity to Formality

 1961 sees the launch of the Erin Merna Mk1 and the Erin Lagana, two of the companies most famous cars.
-Erin Motorsport begins to enter into the expanding world of GT car racing whilst continuing to be at Le Mans, making the switch to mid-engined prototype sports cars with the MR1 in 1964.
+Erin Motorsport begins to enter into the expanding world of GT car racing whilst continuing to be at Le Mans, winning the race in 1961 and with a stunning multi-class victory in 1963.
+The team introduced its first mid-engined racer, the SP5-M in 1964.
 They also enter the Merna into BTCC and begin a near-60 year long domination of the series.
 The X Department is informally set-up after the launch of a tuned version of the Merna, which was essentially an early hot-hatch.
-Erin enters the premium GT market with the Ensola 2+2 and later the Fusilla.
+Erin enters the premium GT market with the Ghaleda 2+2 and later the Fusilla.
 Howard Forgely becomes Chief Designer and Arnold Clark joins the company and becomes one of its most important members.